 • If appellant can afford the fee.
-Send a check or money order to the district court.
+Pay your fees directly to the district court or Tax Court.
 Do not send your payment to the court of appeals unless you are appealing a Bankruptcy Appellate Panel decision (see the note just below).
 Please note that after you pay the fee, the court cannot refund it, no matter how your case turns out.